Atimca/Reactive-programming-Article/README.md

 // 1, 2, 3, 4, 5
 ```
 And it works!
-But hold on for a sec let's add some modifications, before we go further.
+But hold on for a second let's add some modifications, before we go further.

 Maybe you've already mentioned, that our `Observable` stores all input `Observers` via subscription, which is not so great.
 Let's make this dependency `weak`.
-Swift doesn't support weak array for now, maybe forever, that's why we need to handle this situation somehow.
-Let's imptement the class wrapper with weak referance on it.
+However, swift doesn't support weak array for now and maybe forever, that's why we need to handle this situation otherwise.
+Let's implement the class wrapper with weak referance in it.

 ```swift
 class WeakRef<T> where T: AnyObject {